Why Compliance is About More Than Policies

 Risk Management and Reducing Claims

-When businesses are able to offer evidence that they have made these tools available to their employees, it not only safeguards their employees but also enhances their defense against allegations of carelessness or failure to comply with regulations.
+When companies are able to provide evidence that they have made these tools available to their employees, it not only protects their employees but also strengthens their defence against charges of carelessness or failure to comply with legislation related to the workplace.

 Industry Examples Where EAPs Support Compliance